DuPont Registry

-The duPont Registry is an American brand name of print classified advertising publications specializing in luxury automobiles, real estate and yachts.
-As of 2003, their average reader had a net worth of US$2.2 million.
-The flagship publication is duPont Registry: A Buyers Gallery of Fine Automobiles, which launched in 1985.
-Other titles include duPont Registry: A Buyers Gallery of Fine Homes, duPont Registry: A Buyers Gallery of Fine Boats, and duPont Registry Tampa Bay.
-Their web presence has been described as a "rich man's Craigslist".
+duPont REGISTRY is an American luxury lifestyle brand and high-end automobile digital marketplace founded in 1985.
+Originally established as a luxury lifestyle magazine, duPont REGISTRY has evolved to become a digital platform for luxury items, while maintaining its prestigious print publication.

+History

 The original idea was conceived and presented to Thomas L. duPont by Steven B. Chapman and Clinton W. Sly.
 Thomas duPont bought one-third of the company and he provided the initial funding.
 Chapman, Sly and duPont were equal owners.
-Ronald Barreto was the first employee and continues to work at the firm.
 The firm's headquarters are in Clearwater, Florida.
 Their former Tampa location was also home to a luxury car showroom.
+As of 2003, their average reader had a net worth of US$2.2 million.
+The flagship publication is duPont Registry: A Buyers Gallery of Fine Automobiles, which launched in 1985.
+Other titles include duPont Registry: A Buyers Gallery of Fine Homes, duPont Registry: A Buyers Gallery of Fine Boats, and duPont Registry Tampa Bay.
+Their web presence has been described as a "rich man's Craigslist".

+In December 2021, duPont REGISTRY became part of the Motorsport Network. and now is part of duPont REGISTRY Group..